openframeworks/ofSite/documentation/graphics/ofPolyline_.markdown

 _inlined_description: _

-Add a straight line from the last point added, or from 0,0 if no point is set, to the point indicated by the ofPoint passesd in.
+Add a straight line from the last point added, or from 0,0 if no point is set, to the point indicated by the T passesd in.